 Passion Spritz – Aperol, vodka, passion fruit syrup, lemon juice, and sparkling wine

-Undecided – As stated previously we love entertainment and typically enjoy all of the different venues.
+Undecided – As stated previously, we love entertainment and typically enjoy all of the different venues.
 This ship has a venue called Dazzles which is a multi-purpose venue.
-We stopped by once and a DJ was playing music, another time a small ensemble was playing and another time there was a hosted game.
-While the two story venue has a really nice view of the ship, we can’t quiet put our finger on the vibe of the space.
+We stopped by once; a DJ was playing, another time a small ensemble was playing, and another time there was a hosted game.
+While the two-story venue has a really nice view of the ship, we can’t quite put our finger on the vibe of the space.
 I suppose that’s the point of a true multi-purpose venue.

 Comparison to other ships and cruise lines – Our time on Symphony once again confirmed that I am a HUGE fan of the Oasis Class of ships.
-I love the design, layout and the countless things to do onboard.
-I enjoy this layout more than the Quantum class and more than older ships and other cruise lines that focus on an Atrium or Centrum design and layout.
-I love being able to look down the Royal Promenade from end to end and appreciate this aspect in most of the other neighborhoods as well like Central Park and The Boardwalk.
+I love the design, layout, and the countless things to do onboard.
+I enjoy this layout more than the Quantum class and older ships, and more than other cruise lines that focus on an Atrium or Centrum design.
+I love being able to look down the Royal Promenade from end to end and appreciate this aspect in most of the other neighborhoods as well, like Central Park and The Boardwalk.

 Related Posts: